 And the NGV was great.
 To be honest, I had only planned a couple of hours max to spend at the gallery, expecting the kids not to last much even within that time frame at an art museum.
 But we ended up skipping the latter parts of our itinerary and staying a full half day.
 We happened to be there as part of its tri-annual celebration, which meant entrance was free (whoohoo!) .
 And we enjoyed every single level of this wonderful museum – there was something for everyone!
 On the main floor was a number of special exhibits, including a rose-themed exhibit which made for very interesting photos.
 The floor also has a children’s gallery, which we happily let the kids roam a bit more free and interact with the exhibits.

 The next two levels consisted of a variety of genres – from classic Medieval art to modern pieces.
 My favourite was a gallery of stunning couture dresses from Chinese designer Guo Pei.
-Anna reminisced of our travels in Europe was we walked through the European galleries, while Nolan was fascinated by both the ancient Egyptian collection and modern art pieces.
+DW reminisced of our travels in Europe was we walked through the European galleries, while DS was fascinated by both the ancient Egyptian collection and modern art pieces.
 This place had something literally for everyone.
 We ended up staying until closing, skipping the original plan to explore the Botanical gardens nearby.

 Day 2 – Yarra Valley & Dandenong Ranges